facebook/docusaurus/docs/getting-started-installation.md

 npm update docusaurus
 ```

-If that doesn't work, try clear your babel cache (usually it's in [temporary directory](https://babeljs.io/docs/en/babel-register/#environment-variables) or run docusaurus with `BABEL_DISABLE_CACHE=1` env configuration.
+> If you are finding that you are getting errors after your upgrade, try to either clear your Babel cache (usually it's in a [temporary directory](https://babeljs.io/docs/en/babel-register/#environment-variables) or run the Docusaurus server (e.g., `yarn start`) with the `BABEL_DISABLE_CACHE=1` environment configuration.